AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project.rst

 The **demand_database.sqlite** is envisioned to hold all the demand-related information, and it is not yet structured within the AequilibraE code, as there is no pre-defined demand model available for use with AequilibraE.
-This detabase is not created with the model, but we recommend using this concept on your demand models.
+This database is not created with the model, but we recommend using this concept on your demand models.